Code-Institute-Solutions/WalkthroughProject01/README.md

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
 * **Business Requirement 1**: Data Visualization
-	* We will display the "average" and "standard deviation" images for parasitized and uninfected cells.
+	* We will display the "mean" and "standard deviation" images for parasitized and uninfected cells.
 	* We will display the difference between an average parasitized cell and an average uninfected cell.
 	* We will display a image montage for either parasitized or uninfected cells.